MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 >[action]
 > In our interface objects library search for a `Button` and drag and drop it to the bottom of our view controller and change its text to *Pick Photo*

-Unfortunately, we have this new view controller, but no way to get to this view controller from our `HabitsTableViewController`, lets go back into our `HabitsTableViewController` and instead of the adding a new habbit in the add button, we are going to add the code that will allow us to navigate to our new `AddHabitViewController`:
+Unfortunately, we have this new view controller, but no way to get to this view controller from our `HabitsTableViewController`, lets go back into our `HabitsTableViewController` and instead of the adding a new habit in the add button, we are going to add the code that will allow us to navigate to our new `AddHabitViewController`:
 > [action]
 > In the `pressAddHabit()` function, create an instance of our new `AddHabitViewController` and also create a `UINavigationController` and put our new `AddHabitViewController` imbedded into our `UINavigationController` and then *present* the `UINavigationController`